thomasameisel/VandyCSCTF/README.md

 - xss - use xss scripting in a message to get the admin's password
 - user agent - change user agent to get flag
 - php - website that saves a file using php, use php vulnerabilities to execute php that will show the flag
+- directory traversal - use directory traversal in order to access admin folder and download flag file

 #### Needs to be done:
 - Storage has to be implemente for the php challenge

 #### Ideas: